What is a Bullet Journal?

 First things first, you need a pen and a notebook of some kind.
 It doesn’t even need to be a new notebook.
 As a matter of fact, the bullet journal is perfect for those half used journals that I’m sure you have sitting around.
 That way the pressure is off you and you can simply experiment until you find a style that you like.
 Once you have your preferred writing instrument and a notebook, you are ready to dig right in.

 There are several brands out there to help you start a bullet journal, and I have tried a couple.
-Right now I am finishing up an Ecosystem grid notebook, which is an economic option that will fulfill your every need for the bullet journal.
-I recently started journaling my Morning Pages (ala The Artist’s Way) in a Leuchttrum 1917, which is divine.
-Another popular brand that is used is Moleskine, which is one of the slightly more expensive and high quality options.
+Right now I am using the ever popular Leuchtturm1917, which I would highly recommend.
+I recently started journaling my Morning Pages (ala The Artist’s Way) in a Moleskine, which is one of the slightly more expensive and high quality options.
 While all of these are wonderful journals, please don’t feel the need to rush out and buy a new one.
 Literally any notebook will do.
+You can head to the My Supplies page to see a few different options if you want to investigate further.

 Enter the Fox Den Resource Library